sukykaur/AzureBlueprintDW/overview.md

 Microsoft Azure offers a variety of reporting and analytics services for the customer.
 This solution includes SQL Server Reporting Services (SSRS) for quick creation of reports from the Azure SQL Data Warehouse.
 All SQL traffic is encrypted with SSL through the inclusion of self-signed certificates.
 As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.

 Data in the Azure SQL Data Warehouse is stored in relational tables with columnar storage, a format that significantly reduces the data storage costs while improving query performance.
-Depending on usage requirements, Azure SQL Data Warehouse compute resources can be scaled up or down, or shut off completely if there are no active processes requiring compute resources.
+Depending on usage requirements, Azure SQL Data Warehouse compute resources can be scaled up or down or shut off completely if there are no active processes requiring compute resources.

 A SQL load balancer manages SQL traffic, ensuring high performance.
 All virtual machines in this reference architecture deploy in an availability set with SQL Server instances configured in an AlwaysOn availability group for high-availability and disaster-recovery capabilities.

-This data warehouse reference architecture also includes an Active Directory (AD) tier for identity management.
+This data warehouse reference architecture also includes an Active Directory (AD) tier for management of resources within the architecture.
 The Active Directory subnet enables easy adoption under a larger AD forest structure, allowing for continuous operation of the environment even when access to the larger forest is unavailable.
-Azure Active Directory (AAD) is essential to managing the deployment and provisioning access to personnel interacting with the environment.
-Azure Services such as Key Vault also interact with AAD.
 All virtual machines are domain-joined to the Active Directory tier and use Active Directory group policies to enforce security and compliance configurations at the operating system level.

-A virtual machine serves as a management jumpbox (bastion host), providing a secure connection for administrators to access deployed resources.
-The data loads into the staging area through this management jumpbox. **Azure recommends configuring a VPN or Azure ExpressRoute connection for management and data import into the reference architecture subnet.**
+A virtual machine serves as a management bastion host, providing a secure connection for administrators to access deployed resources.
+The data loads into the staging area through this management bastion host. **Azure recommends configuring a VPN or Azure ExpressRoute connection for management and data import into the reference architecture subnet.**

 ![alt text](https://github.com/sukykaur/AzureBlueprintDW/blob/master/Azure%20Security%20and%20Compliance%20Blueprint%20-%20FedRAMP%20Hybrid%20Paas%20IaaS%20Data%20Warehouse%20Reference%20Architecture.PNG?raw=true)